 The pure, simple, physiologic stress of constantly attacking the body with psychic pressure by itself can lead to a very wide range of symptoms.
 That includes poor digestion, poor assimilation of nutrients, fatigue, inflammation, mood concerns, immune challenges, diminished energy levels, and lower metabolism and calorie burning capacity.

 Our dietary choices driven by negative feelings about our body can further impact eating challenges such as binge eating, overeating, and emotional eating.
 Daily restriction and “dieting” tactics to achieve “the perfect body” (whatever that is) can give you a 99% guarantee you’ll experience an overeating or binge eating episode in response.

-At the end of the day, (in our mind) our attempts to lose weight so we can have a happier body image actually works against us, and rather pushes us closer to creating an inability to lose weight, and the likelihood of gaining it, which only further increases our frustration about the body.
+At the end of the day, (in our mind) our attempts to lose weight so we can heal our body image actually work against us.
+These well-intentioned but misguided efforts push us closer to creating an inability to lose weight, and the likelihood of gaining it, which only further increases our frustration about the body.

 How Do You Develop Body Image?

 Body image is determined inside each of us by a combination of factors – culture, religion, family, peers, beauty ideals, media messages, and personal experiences and soul lessons through life.